Bernie Sanders on Public Assistance

 Paying special attention to women, infants, and children can influence the effectiveness of other government programs.
 For example, if a child goes without breakfast, their attentiveness in school decreases.

 According to the American Journal of Clinical Nutrition, Pediatrics, and the Journal of the American Academy of Child and Adolescent Psychiatry, lack of access to meals may hurt children’s math scores and may influence children to “repeat a grade, come to school late, or miss it entirely.”

 Not only does the child suffer without funding for food assistance programs, but the system is affected and education costs are increased.
 Educational success also influences the future socioeconomic status of an individual.
 Moreover, nutrition plays an important role on brain health.

 There have been numerous studies suggesting that the health of an individual begins in the fetal and childhood developmental stages.
 Nutritionally, pregnant women need more vitamins and minerals than the average person.
-If a mother does not get adequate nutrients in her body, adverse health effects can occur.
+If a pregnant woman does not get adequate nutrition adverse health effects can occur.
 If there are any deficiencies in a pregnant woman’s diet, her baby will be more susceptible to slow growth, neurological disorders, and even death.
-On top of infant development, child nutrition is equally important, often influencing a person’s health well into adulthood.
+Besides infant development, child nutrition is equally important, often influencing a person’s health well into adulthood.